-Cost information about required textbooks by ISBN number can be found at https://wastatecc.bncollege.com/shop/wastate-cc/home.
-Students can use remaining financial aid to purchase books at the bookstore or the bookstore online the week leading up to the first day of class and the week of the first day of class.
-All students need is their student ID and schedule.
+Cost information about required textbooks by ISBN number can be found at wscc.ecampus.com.
+Students can use remaining financial aid to purchase books online the week leading up to the first day of class and the week of the first day of class.
+To charge financial aid for books, students must log into their MyWSCO account.